SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 	1. Open *Security* in the menu and go to *Trust Configuration*.
 	2. Choose *Download SAML Metadata*.

-2. On the Identity Authentication admin UI, open *Applications* in the menu under *Applications & Resources* and create a new application of type *SAP BTP Solution*:
+2. On the Identity Authentication admin UI, open *Applications* in the menu under *Applications & Resources* and create a new application of the type *SAP BTP Solution*:
 	1. Enter the required information, such as application display name, home URL, and so on.
     The display name appears on the user log-in screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single sign-on principle).
 Choose a meaningful text from an end-user perspective representing the scope of the Identity Authentication service, for example, `Almika Inc. - Poetry Slams`, or something more general if you subscribed to multiple apps in your consumer subaccount.
 	2. Open the section *SAML 2.0 Configuration* and upload the **subaccount SAML metadata file** from the SAP BTP subaccount, which you downloaded in the previous step.
-	3. Open the section *Subject Name Identifier* and select *E-Mail* as primary attribute.
+	3. Open the section *Subject Name Identifier* and select *E-Mail* as the primary attribute.
 	4. Open the section *Default Name ID Format* and select *E-Mail*.
   	5. Open the section *Attributes* and add the user attribute *Groups* with the value *Groups* from the source *Identity Directory*.
         > Note: The assertion attribute *Groups* is used to process authorization checks in the consumer subaccount based on user groups.
 The value *Groups* of the assertion attribute must be written with a capital G for SAP BTP subaccounts!